 86.12 The referendum process set forth in Section 82.00 of these Policies shall not be accessible to a Registered Campus Organization or any student group other than a student government.
 The foregoing is not intended to preclude access to the referendum process by any administrative unit of the University, subject to appropriate student consultation.
-Support for a Registered Campus Organization or any student group other than a student government from compulsory campus-based student fees must be in the form of a reallocation from student government or other appropriate campus entity to the Registered Campus Organization or other student group.
-All such reallocations must be made consistent with the requirements for viewpoint-neutral funding set forth in Sections 86.20 and 86.30 of these Policies.
+Support for a Registered Campus Organization or any student group other than a student government from compulsory campus-based student fees must be in the form of a reallocation from student government or other appropriate campus entity to the Registered Campus Organization or other student government with the requirements for viewpoint-neutral funding set forth in Sections 86.20 and 86.30 of these Policies.
 (See also Section 70.81 of these Policies.)